dungle1605/futureComputer/README.md

-# enbale dotnet-ef cmd for using the below cmd
+# enable dotnet-ef cmd for using the below cmd

 dotnet tool install --global dotnet-ef